CDCgov/ocio-wsl/README.md

 1. Restart the **vmcompute** service by running `Restart-Service vmcompute` in your admin powershell.
 1. Try using `wsl` again.

+It is possible to navigate the filesystem of the distro by going to \\wsl$\ and finding the distribution folder using Windows.
+Otherwise, one quick way to access it is to `wsl -d <distro>` and go to the root `cd ~` and then run `explorer.exe .`, a Window will pop up going to the filesystem.

 ## Local Testing

 - Build the Container: `bash build.sh`

 - Run a simple curl: `podman run -t ubuntu-22.04-cdc:1.0 bash -c "curl -vv google.com"`

+- Check whether going to google.com works: `podman run -t ubuntu-22.04-cdc:1.3 bash -c "bash /opt/scripts/check-google.sh"`

+- Download additional software: `podman run -t ubuntu-22.04-cdc:1.3 bash -c "bash /opt/scripts/add-extra-tools.sh"`

 ## Issues